netgen/toolbar/README.md

 ### Integration into Templates

-To use the Netgen Toolbar in your project, include it in your base template or page layout.
+To use the Netgen Toolbar in your project, include it in your base template or page layout directly after opening `<body>` tag.
 Here is a basic example:

 ```twig
     {% include "@NetgenToolbar/ngtoolbar.html.twig" %}